AbellasJuan/Bate-Papo-UOL/README.md

 <h1 align="center"> :speaking_head: Bate- papo UOL</h1>

-This is an online web chat application inspired in our old friend "Bate-papo Uol"!! <br/>
+This is an online web chat application inspired in our old friend "Bate-papo UOL"!! <br/>

 Project developed using vanilla javasript!
 <br>